elvisyjlin/AttGAN-PyTorch/README.md

 --gpu
 ```

-To train an AttGAN on CelebA-HQ 256x256
+To train an AttGAN on CelebA-HQ 256x256 with multiple GPUs

 ```bash
 CUDA_VISIBLE_DEVICES=0 \